-- Encourages ongoing agricultural operations around the Highvale Mine; - Prohibits new country residential development in the Plan area; - Designates lands for commercial and industrial development; and - Identifies environmentally significant areas and encourages their protection.
+- Encourages ongoing agricultural operations around the Highvale Mine; - Supports potential new country residential development; - · Designates lands for commercial and industrial development; and - Identifies environmentally significant areas and encourages their protection.

 3.4 County Plans

 This section outlines other relevant plans, studies and reports that have been reviewed as part of the preparation of this ASP and identifies how the ASP complies with those plans, studies and reports.